frkndmr7/aws-3-tier-web-app/README.md

 # 🚀 High-Traffic WordPress Infrastructure on AWS
 ### hosting-101.com | Scalable & Secure Architecture for Tens of Thousands of Concurrent Users

+> *To validate the critical components of the infrastructure design and service integrations, the core layers of the project were implemented in Terraform during the POC (Proof of Concept) phase.
+The codebase serves as proof of a scalable and stateless structure.*

 ---

 ## 📋 Table of Contents